 There were four main reasons Harpers Ferry was a strategic target for the Confederate military:

-the site of an important railroad bridge, which further increased its
+- It was the site of an important railroad bridge, which further increased its transportation utility.

 The attack would come from multiple directions and converge on the insulated town.
 Harpers Ferry sits in a valley surrounded by steep, forested mountains.
 Union commander Colonel Dixon S. Miles, failed to realize the importance of the heights surrounding the town.
 With most of his forces in the town itself, Miles left only a small force at Maryland Heights to protect the surrounding landscape.
 This would prove disastrous, allowing the Confederates to easily gain the high ground and a tactical advantage.
 Jackson moved troops from western Maryland to School House Ridge, Brigadier General John G. Walker claimed Loudoun Heights with no opposition, and Major General Lafayette McLaws prepared to take on Union troops at Maryland Heights.
 The stage was set for a decisive Confederate victory.3

 Confederate forces under Major General McLaws first met the Union army at the sparsely defended Maryland Heights, and easily took the position in a brief skirmish.
 During the struggle for these heights, other Confederate brigades noticed that positions west and south of the town weren't even defended.
 Seizing the initiative, Jackson placed his artillery all around the town and called Brigadier General A.P.
 Hill to arm Bolivar Heights.
 A fierce artillery barrage followed, along with a ground assault, heavily demoralizing the Union garrison.
 Surrounded by artillery and a force twice their size, Union leaders agreed to surrender the town and garrison on September 15.
 Miles was mortally wounded that day and the Brigadier General Julius White made the formal surrender, resulting in the capture of over 12,000 Union soldiers.4